AUTHOR INSTRUCTIONS

 Figure legends

-Figure legends must not exceed 350 words.
+Figure legends should come as the last piece of information at the end of the text of the article, and each figure legend must not exceed 350 words.
 Start with an independent title, notwithstanding the individual parts.
 Ensure consistency in the usage of symbols and abbreviations between captions and figures.
 Include the description of statistical tests utilized, wherever suitable, in each figure caption.
 Avoid providing variance around the mean and statistical analysis for figures with less than three independent samples.
 For figure panels illustrating multiple experiments, denote the exact number of samples (n).
 For representative experiments, specify the number of repetitions.
 Histological panels and insets: Indicate scale bars or delineate total original magnification (the product of objective and eyepiece powers) in the captions.
 Please note that definitions within the figures themselves may need to be legible in the final published article.
 For insets, using “higher magnification” or similar is not sufficient; precise magnification must be stipulated.
 Any occurrences of image or data set repetitions, including control data, presented in various figure panels in the manuscript or supplement must be explicitly stated in the figure caption.

 Figures